Dr Daniel Leybourne

 About

-I am Research Fellow at the University of Liverpool, currently funded by the Royal Commission for the Exhibition of 1851 through a Research Fellowship.
-My main research aim is to identify and characterise factors that underpin virus and vector success in agricultural ecosystems (vector-borne disease in agricultural systems).
+I am Research Fellow at the University of Liverpool, currently funded by the Royal Commission for the Exhibition of 1851.
+My main research aim is to identify and characterise factors that underpin virus and vector success in agricultural ecosystems .
 I also contribute towards multi-partner projects that aim to develop smart and sustainable AI-driven pest management solutions and I have an ongoing and active interest in the identification and characterisation of plant traits that confer resistance against aphids.

 Brief Profile:

 In 2019 I took up an Entomology position at ADAS.
-Here I worked on numerous research projects, with the overall aim to identifying sustainable methods for herbivorous insect management.
-Key projects I contributed to, and managed, at ADAS include insecticide resistance monitoring, herbivorous insect population modelling, and developing novel image-analysis methods to support insect identification.
+Here I worked on numerous research projects, with the overall aim of identifying sustainable methods for herbivorous insect management.
+Key projects include insecticide resistance monitoring, herbivorous insect population modelling, and developing novel image-analysis methods to support insect identification.

 In 2021 I moved to the Institute of Geobotany at Leibniz University of Hannover.
 My research at Hannover was funded by an Alexander von Humboldt Postdoctoral Research Fellowship and a research grant provided by the British Ecological Society.
-Here my research investigated how landscape complexity, surrounding crop diversity, and crop history affects the intra-specific diversity (e.g. genotype, endosymbiont presence) in cereal aphids and the cabbage stem flea beetle and aims to highlight ecological links between landscape diversity and endosymbiont communities within these important herbivorous insect species.
+Here my research investigated how the structure and composition of the agricultural landscape affects the intra-specific diversity (e.g. genotype, endosymbiont presence) in cereal aphids and the cabbage stem flea beetle.
+The overall aim of these projects were to highlight ecological links between landscape diversity and endosymbiont communities within important herbivorous insect species.

 Recent Publications